 Benefits of a project management workflow

-Establishing and maintaining a project management workflow comes with many advantages, the most important of which are:
+Establishing and maintaining a project management workflow comes with many advantages, the most important being:

 - Better and more transparent collaboration and communication,